Bait and Switch is the oldest scam in the book. Many Barefoot Writer reviews accuse the club of operating this scam.

 Barefoot Writer Complaints

-The best way to learn if the Barefoot Writer legit or scam is by analyzing online complaints.
+The best way to learn if the Barefoot Writer is legit or scam is by analyzing online complaints.
 These complaints tell us customer experience with the club.

 Basic Lessons Complaints